-Associate Professor of Chemical Engineering and Materials Science, Electrical Engineering-Systems, and Civil and Environmental Engineering
+Associate Professor of Chemical Engineering and Materials Science, Electrical and Computer Engineering, and Civil and Environmental Engineering

 - Doctoral Degree, Civil Engineering, Massachusetts Institute of Technology

 - Master's Degree, Civil Engineering, University of Delaware

 - Master's Degree, Electrical Engineering, Massachusetts Institute of Technology

 - Bachelor's Degree, Civil Engineering, Tehran University of Tech.